LLNL/echemfem/docs/source/user_guide/fluid_solver.rst

 * Optional: ``"effective kinematic viscosity"`` or ``"effective dynamic viscosity"``: :math:`\nu_\mathrm{eff}` and :math:`\mu_\mathrm{eff}`, respectively

-To use the nondimensional version, the user must also pass the following key:
+To use the nondimensional version, the user must pass the following key:

 * ``"Darcy number"``: :math:`\mathrm{Da}`